sosnierz/movies_database/README.md

 - ranking

 ## Motivation
 I really wanted to create something using JavaScript library - React.
-It is currently the most commonly used front-end development technology in the world.that's why I had decided use it in my project.
+It is currently the most commonly used front-end development technology in the world, that's why I had decided use it in my project.
 Additionally I made it using free online database.

 ## Tech